 By design, it’s easy to inadvertently consent to having your data collected and sold to advertisers.
 You can deactivate many of these spying features, but you’ll be going without all the bells and whistles that make your TV “smart.”
 Each company calls their spying feature something different — Viewing Information Services (Samsung), Viewing Data (Vizio), Live Plus (LG), or Samba Interactive (Sony).

 But nobody consents to their smart TV being hacked and turned into a spying device.
 That's why it’s so important to secure your home Wi-Fi network with a strong cybersecurity tool.
-The Wi-Fi Inspector in Avast Free Antivirus detects weaknesses in your home Wi-Fi network to keep hackers out of your smart TV and other devices.
+Avast One detects weaknesses in your home Wi-Fi network to keep hackers out of your smart TV and other devices.

 Yes, some smart TVs have built-in cameras, but it depends on the model of the smart TV.
 Your owner’s manual will tell you if yours does.

 If your TV offers facial recognition or video chat, then yes, your smart TV has a camera.
 In this case, you’ll want to learn how to disable smart TV spying.
 A good place to start is with the basics of webcam security.
 All types of webcams can get hacked, including the webcam on your smart TV.

 Smart TV cameras are often housed in the center of the top bezel.
 To find the camera on a Samsung smart TV, look for a small circular lens on the top edge of the screen.